WAITAKI SPORTS HALL OF FAME – GUIDELINES – Version 2, Feb 2024

 2. SELECTION PANEL

-2.1 Selection panel is to be made up of 10 members
+2.1 Selection panel is to have a minimum of 6 members

 2.2 Selection panel is to comprise: